MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 There are two ways to provide object names:

-- Type object names directly in AI Builder.
+- Enter object names directly in AI Builder.
 - Select names from your Common Data Service entity.

 As you build your model, you can switch between these two modes.
 In the top action bar, select the name of the other input mode.